w3c/trace-context/trace_context/HTTP_HEADER_FORMAT.md

 # Tracestate field

 The `tracestate` HTTP header field conveys information about request position in multiple distributed tracing graphs.
+This header is a companion header for the `traceparent`.
+If library or platform failed to parse `traceparent` - it MUST NOT attempt to parse the `tracestate`.
+Note, that opposite it not true - failure to parse `tracestate` MUST NOT affect the parsing of `traceparent`.

 ## Header name